Dutch Vegetarian Society

-The Dutch Vegetarian Society (Note: Also translated as the Dutch Vegetarian Association) (De Nederlandse Vegetariërsbond, shortened to Vegetariërsbond and abbreviated as NVB) is a public benefit organization in the Netherlands that promotes vegetarianism and veganism.
-Founded on 30 September 1894, the Society works to provide information, support, and advocacy for plant-based diets.
-It is involved in educational initiatives, publishes literature and administers the V-Label certification.
-The NVB also collaborates with manufacturers and aims to reduce meat consumption in the Netherlands by 50% by 2040.
-Throughout its history, the Society has been active in the international vegetarian movement and has contributed to discussions on issues such as animal rights, environmental sustainability, and health.
+The Dutch Vegetarian Society (Note: Also translated as the Dutch Vegetarian Association.)
+(De Nederlandse Vegetariërsbond, shortened to Vegetariërsbond and abbreviated as NVB) is a public benefit organization in the Netherlands that promotes vegetarianism and veganism.
+It was founded on 30 September 1894 after a proposal by the Rotterdam doctor Aart Verschoor.
+The Society has published vegetarian literature, taken part in the international vegetarian movement and administered the V-Label certification in the Netherlands.
+In the 21st century, its activities have included consumer information, work with food manufacturers and campaigns to reduce meat consumption.

 History

-The Rotterdam doctor Aart Verschoor adopted vegetarianism after meeting his British colleague, Dr. Thomas Allinson.
-Allinson, who believed that white bread contributed to illness in workers, recommended wholemeal bread and advocated for a vegetarian lifestyle.
-After advising Verschoor to switch to a vegetarian diet, Verschoor's health improved significantly, leading him to embrace the diet permanently.
+The Rotterdam doctor Aart Verschoor adopted vegetarianism after meeting the British doctor Thomas Allinson.
+Allinson argued that white bread contributed to illness among workers, recommended wholemeal bread and supported vegetarianism.
+According to Leidsch Dagblad, Verschoor's health improved after he changed his diet, and he remained a vegetarian afterwards.

-Aart Verschoor's commitment to vegetarianism led him to take further action by founding the Dutch Vegetarian Society (Nederlandsche Vegetariërsbond, NVB) in 1894.
-Verschoor, who distributed a pamphlet, Een Bond voor Vegetariërs! ("A Society for Vegetarians!"), proposing the creation of a national vegetarian organization.
-In response, 34 individuals and 13 associations expressed support, and an inaugural meeting took place in The Hague on 30 September 1894.
-Despite early challenges in forming a leadership committee, a group of five men and three women assumed responsibility.
-Early efforts to establish the society were hindered by reluctance from medical professionals, but by October 1895, the membership had grown to 48 members and 42 associates.
-Verschoor continued as president, while Dr. C. van der Hucht was appointed vice-president.
+Verschoor distributed a pamphlet, Een Bond voor Vegetariërs! ("A Society for Vegetarians!"), which proposed a national vegetarian organization.
+Thirty-four individuals and thirteen associations expressed support.
+The inaugural meeting was held in The Hague on 30 September 1894, when the Nederlandsche Vegetariërsbond was founded.
+A committee of five men and three women took responsibility for the new society after difficulties in forming a leadership committee.
+By October 1895, it had 48 members and 42 associates.
+Verschoor was president and C. van der Hucht was vice-president.

-The NVB's early activities focused on translating vegetarian literature into Dutch, such as Anna Kingsford's The Perfect Way in Diet, with a foreword by Dr. Frederik van Eeden, and publishing a vegetarian cookbook.
-Public lectures, newspaper articles, and encouragement for food establishments to serve vegetarian meals were also part of the Society's outreach.
-Plans for a vegetarian restaurant were discussed but delayed due to financial constraints.
-By 1897, the Society had 64 members and 48 associates, and that year it began publishing its own periodical, the Vegetarische Bode ("Vegetarian Messenger"), edited by Daniël de Clercq, Felix Ortt, and C. van der Hucht.
-Although initially affiliated with the Vegetarian Federal Union, the Society withdrew in 1897 due to concerns over political material in its publications but rejoined in 1898 after assurances that the Union would remain non-political.
-By 1899, membership had grown to 264.
+The Society's early work included translating vegetarian literature into Dutch, including Anna Kingsford's The Perfect Way in Diet, which appeared with a foreword by Frederik van Eeden, and publishing a vegetarian cookbook.
+It also organised public lectures, placed articles in newspapers and encouraged food establishments to provide vegetarian meals.
+Plans for a vegetarian restaurant were discussed but delayed because of financial constraints.
+By 1897, the Society had 64 members and 48 associates.
+In the same year, it began publishing Vegetarische Bode ("Vegetarian Messenger"), edited by Daniël de Clercq, Felix Ortt and C. van der Hucht.
+The Society was initially affiliated with the Vegetarian Federal Union, withdrew in 1897 because of concerns over political material in its publications and rejoined in 1898 after receiving assurances that the Union would remain non-political.
+By 1899, membership had risen to 264.